adamleeeaton/AI-Portfolio/README.md

-# AI for Student Success
+# AI Training for Student Success

 > **Portfolio project notice:** This repository is an educational portfolio project created to demonstrate AI enablement, prompting, and responsible implementation practices.
 Examples are fictional or de-identified, and this project is not an official BYU-Idaho policy, product, or institutional endorsement.